leverim/sovryn-mobile/PRIVACY.md

 **Privacy Policy**

-Defray Labs OU built the Sovryn Wallet app as [open source/free/freemium/ad-supported/commercial] app.
-This SERVICE is provided by Defray Labs OU at no cost and is intended for use as is.
+Leverim OU (formerly Defray Labs OU) built the Sovryn Wallet app as open source app.
+This SERVICE is provided by Leverim OU at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.